kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 vehicle under study.
 Vehicle mass and inertial properties are required for any meaningful handling simulation.
 These values are non-trivial to obtain and makes use of highly specialized equipment to measure.
-Without access to a kinematics and compliance (K&C) machine or an inertia measurement rig, vehicle dynamic simulation is out-of-reach to most individuals outside of the automotive industry.
+Without access to a kinematics and compliance machine or an inertia measurement rig, vehicle dynamic simulation is out-of-reach to most individuals outside of the automotive industry.

 From 1992 to 1998, the National Highway Traffic Safety Administration (NHTSA) published a series of papers with a database of measured mass and inertial properties for light passenger vehicles.
-Given that the underlying architecture of the modern light vehicle has not fundamentally changed since then, we can use this information to identify trends in the data to better inform an estimation of mass and inertial properties of a given vehicle.
+Given that the underlying architecture of the modern light vehicle has not fundamentally changed, we can use this information to identify trends in the data to better inform an estimation of mass and inertial properties of a given vehicle.

 ## Vehicle properties